Are we done with object recognition? The iCub robot's perspective: Objects in the iCWT Dataset

-Fig.~\ref{fig:200objects} reports one image for each object {\em instance} in the iCWT dataset.
-We report also the reference number of the associated synset in ImageNet~\cite{Russakovsky2014}.
-Note that not all categories in iCWT are part of the ILSVRC, but they belong (or at least are similar) to synsets in the larger ImageNet dataset \cite{deng2009}.
+Fig.~\ref{fig:200objects} shows one example image for each object in the iCubWorld Transformations (iCWT) dataset.
+We report the associated ImageNet synset in Red for categories among the $1000$ classes of the ILSVRC~\cite{russakovsky2015}, in Black for others~\cite{deng2009}.